 Chief Operating Officer

-As Chief Operating Officer for the Nicholas Postgate Catholic Academy Trust, Jim is the Trust’s Chief Financial Officer and will lead the Finance, HR, Governance, Estates and ICT functions; ensuring our schools access exceptional business support services which also represent value for money.
+As COO, Jim is the trust’s chief financial officer and leads the finance, HR, governance, estates and information and communications technology functions, ensuring our schools access exceptional business support services that also represent value for money.

 Head of HR

 Karen is a member of the Chartered Institute of Personnel and Development and has more than 20 years experience in areas including performance management and organisational change.

 She worked initially for Cleveland County Council and later Middlesbrough Borough Council before moving into the private sector with Mouchel and then Kier.

 Her work has mainly been within education, managing a complex HR professional service and delivering advice, policies and processes to ensure schools, academies and academy trusts are up to date with changes to legislation and safeguarding.